Kuldeep-Dilliwar/android-hardware-acceleration-snapdragon/README.md

-# How to enable snapdragon hardware acceleration in Termux?
+# How to enable snapdragon hardware acceleration in native Termux?
 ## Here is how to:
 ```
 # 1. Update everything silently (Force "Yes" to all prompts)